yewstack/docs/src/concepts/components/README.md

         }
     }

     // This method is executed each time the link.callbacks is called
     // you can mutate the state based on the message received fn update(&mut self, msg: Self::Message) -> ShouldRender {
         match msg {

             // mutate the component state
-            Msg::Click() => self.show_message = true,
+            Msg::Click => self.show_message = true,
         }
         true
     }

-    // mutate state if the properties bag is changed fn change(&mut self, props: Self::Properties) -> ShouldRender {
+    // you can use change method to decide if you would like to re-render when properties change fn change(&mut self, props: Self::Properties) -> ShouldRender {
         if self.props != props {
             self.props = props;